rlmckenney/vue-loading-balls/README.md

 | height | height in px of the enclosing SVG element                             | 300     | Number \| String |

 Step timing and amplitude are automatically calculated to ensure smooth, natural looking animation.

+## Versioning

+We use [SemVer](https://semver.org) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/rlmckenney/vue-loading-balls/tags).

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/rlmckenney/vue-loading-balls/LICENSE.md) file for details